Keksuccino/docs_fancymenu/docs/localization.md

 For German, you would then save the file as `de_de.json`.
 For other languages, please check [this Minecraft wiki page](https://minecraft.wiki/w/Language) for the correct language code for your language and name the file after it.
 Search for the **"in-game locale code"** for your language.

-## Creating a Minecraft Resource Pack for MC 1.21.4
+## Creating a Minecraft Resource Pack for Minecraft 26.2

 Now that your localization files are ready, we need a way to load them in Minecraft.
 For that, we will use a resource pack.
 We will make the pack to be enabled by default and we can even hide it if we don't want modpack users to mess with it.